Key Takeaways

 One of the major benefits of hiring remote foreign workers is that their salary expectations are often lower than those of domestic employees due to their lower cost of living.
 Depending on the country, living costs can be significantly less than in the US.

-For example, some countries like India have relatively low minimum wages, at only $2.15 US daily, meaning US employers can gain significant cost savings compared with domestic talent while still offering competitive salaries to remote workers in relation to their own local labor markets.
+For example, some countries like India have relatively low minimum wages, at only $2.13 US daily, meaning you can save significant costs compared with hiring domestic talent while offering competitive salaries to remote workers in their local labor markets.

 Companies in the US hiring qualified remote foreign workers from LatAm can save anywhere from 30–70% of what they would pay to a US employee.